 Unlike mobile ads which tend to alienate users, rewarded surveys can actually increase your user retention.
 Users frequently cite their positive experiences with rewarded surveys.
 While revenue from ads can be quite low for developers, market research surveys offer the opportunity to generate real income when paired with a sizable user base.

 How do I get started with rewarded surveys?

 The best way to implement market research surveys as part of your app monetization strategy is to work with a company like TheoremReach.
 Rather than having to connect with individual researchers on your own, TheoremReach makes it easy to incorporate surveys into your app and get paid with minimal headache.
-To get started, click here and sign up for a developer account.

 Install our fast SDK or entry link integration to start earning revenue today.